Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/use_cft_utilities.md

 Various options can be used to make it easier to enter information or allow you to work in batch mode:

-- -G &lt;group>: ASCII name of the user group
+- - G &lt;group>: ASCII name of the user group
-- -p &lt;passwd>: Password required to access this group
+- - p &lt;passwd>: Password required to access this group
-- -g &lt;GID>: Numeric identifier of the group.
+- - g &lt;GID>: Numeric identifier of the group.
 If it is set to AUTO, the GID is generated automatically
-- -u &lt;usr1,usr2>: List of existing users, separated by a comma
+- - u &lt;usr1,usr2>: List of existing users, separated by a comma

 <span id="xfbadmusr1"></span>